aws-samples/aws-iot-jobs-full-system-update/README.md

 ### Install mender-convert

 `mender-convert` is a tool provided by the mender.io project.
-You can read more about mender convert tool [here](https://github.com/mendersoftware/mender-convert), and you can get an overview on how to use it by following this [blog post](https://hub.mender.io/t/raspberry-pi-3-model-b-b-raspbian/140).
+You can read more about mender convert tool https://github.com/mendersoftware/mender-convert, and you can get an overview on how to use it by following this blog post https://hub.mender.io/t/raspberry-pi-3-model-b-b-raspbian/140.

 This project has been built for v2.2.0.